Codeception/Codeception/docs/09-Data.md

 ## Shared connections

 When an application or it's parts are run within the Codeception process, you can use your application connection in your tests.
 If you can access the connection, all database operations can be put into one global transaction and rolled back at the end.
 That will dramatically improve performance.
-Nothing will be written tothe database at the end, thus no database repopulation is actually needed.
+Nothing will be written to the database at the end, thus no database repopulation is actually needed.

 ### ORM modules